-There is no penalty for not participating in events.
 You must participate in the program for at least 12 months.
-If you want to unenroll at that time, send an email requesting to end your participation in IM Power Rewards: iControl.
+If you want to unenroll at that time, send an email requesting to end your participation in the Power Rewards: Work AC program.
 Once you unenroll, you will not receive bill credits.

 *During Peak Energy Events, exercise discretion and consider health impacts when reducing energy use.
 Your actual savings will vary, so there is no guarantee of savings.
 Product offerings and rebates are subject to change without notice.
 See the specific rebate application for Terms & Conditions.